l3p-cv/lost/docs/sphinx/source/getting_started.rst

 to get to the **Start Pipe** button.
 With a click on this button your annotation pipeline will be started :-)

+You can monitor the state of all running pipelines on your **Designer** dashboard.
+To get to a specific pipeline click on the **Dashboard** button in the left navigation bar and select a pipeline in the table.

 Annotate Your Images
 ====================
 Once your pipeline has requested all annotations for an **AnnotationTask**,